armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-17.md

 ---

-Update for a better response of delete operations that doesn’t have impact on functionality.
+### Changes

+* Delete operations processed by agent now return the names of all the Kubernetes objects that were deleted.
+This doesn’t have impact on existing functionality, and is used to better mimic how native clouddriver Kubernetes accounts work.